 We see them being used very often in user interface and that’s because they hold their legibility at smaller sizes.
 It’s the best choice for a mobile phone use and for the buttons of websites.
 You can recognize them easily.
 They are the ones that go straight and don’t have any curves.
 The most well-known san serif that gets used the most is Roboto.

 We usually use them when we want to throw attention to the text.
-They are the typefaces that at the end of the letters they have small lines and curves that tend to go to the left side.
+They are the typefaces with small lines and curves at the end of letters that tend to go to the left side.
 In other words, the ones that they look more calligraphic.

-We frequently use them for a logo, or a headline, to a poster because their utility is when they are seen in a bigger size.
-With their usage you can establish a look and a name for your brand.
+We frequently use them for logos, headlines, and posters because they standout when seen in a bigger size.
+With their usage, you can establish a look and a name for your brand.
 You don’t really see them in a full text display because it tends to be really hard for the reader and very overwhelming.

-- pair serif fonts with san serif ones.
-Such as putting your title in san serif and your main text in serif (or vice-versa) for a good contrast.
+- Pair serif fonts with san serif ones.
+Put your title in san serif and your main text in serif (or vice-versa) for a good contrast.
 Avoid using similar fonts.
-Sometimes you can’t tell the difference between them and the look of it seems boring
+Sometimes you can’t tell the difference between them and the look of it seems boring.

-- when combing fonts that are in the same typeface family, use a different size or style to make the text more interesting, unique and different
+- When combining fonts that are in the same typeface family, use a different size or style to make the text more interesting, unique and different.

-By understanding typography, you can express your work through it, in endless ways.
-It’s a guide for making a beautiful work in the most possible right way.
-Experiment with them and develop the best style that represent you and your work.
+By understanding typography, you can express your work in endless ways.
+It’s a guide for making a beautiful work.
+Experiment with them and develop a style that best represents you and your work.

 © 2021 Elisavet Vasilakou